tamascogustavo/chimera/README.md

 ### To perform gene or reaction knockout we can use on the model __Escherichia coli__:
-All commands will request the name of the model you want to use as target.
-For example e_coli_test.xml, which need to be in the main folder.
+All commands will request the name of the model you want to use as a target.
+For example, e_coli_test.xml, which needs to be in the main folder.

-Use *.faa file from Prodigal may cause inconsistencies due to the annotation labeling.
+Using *.faa file from Prodigal may cause inconsistencies due to the annotation labeling.

 **For specific genes**